AimForNaN/skittle/docs/pages/guide/transformations.md

 title: Transformations
 ---

-The `Style` filter provides basic support for affine transformations.
+The `StyleTransform` filter provides basic support for affine transformations.
 By default, scale (S), rotation (R) and translate (T) and origin are supported.
 Rotations are measured in degrees.
 Transformations are done in **TRS** order.